preprocess/pre-short-closures/readme.md

-# Pre Short Closures
+# Short Closures

-Documentation can be found at [preprocess.io](https://preprocess.io/docs#short-closures).
+Documentation can be found at [preprocess.io](https://preprocess.io#short-closures).